Net Worth Statements

 Do keep a copy of all accounts and how to access the accounts with your net worth statement in a safe place.
 This can be very helpful for loved ones if something should happen to you.
 If needed, they will be able to easily see what you own and what you owe, and be able to take care of accounts accordingly.

-Please contact me if you have any other tips or suggestions to share about net worth statements.
+Contact me if you have other tips or suggestions about net worth statements.

 We are all learning together!